pydanny/pydanny-event-notes/DjangoCon2009/ur_doing_it_wrong.rst

 People think that Django is too glued together.
 But that isn't true:

-#. import SqlAlchemy
+#.
+Just do `import SqlAlchemy`
 #.
 You don't need to use Django's default components

-#.
-We've used RSA and a SOAP service for auth in Django
+.. note: We used RSA and a SOAP service for auth in Django at NASA.
+Which in both cases was sucky.
+Hates RSA and SOAP I do!

 Testing new Django apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~